-Start by documenting the communications with the CO discussed above, as well as any instructions or guidance provided by the Government about the availability of Government personnel, facilities, and other resources that you need to perform your contracts.
-Then, if a funding lapse does occur, keep detailed records of all work your employees perform under all your contracts.
-Where feasible, consider creating new accounting codes for these periods-especially to capture time spent winding down idled contracts and starting them back up.
+Document all communications with the CO, as well as any instructions or guidance provided by the Government about the availability of government personnel, facilities, and other resources that you need to perform your contracts.
+If any funding lapse does occur, keep detailed records of all work your employees perform under all your contracts.
+Where feasible, consider creating new accounting/time-charging codes for these periods-especially to capture time spent winding down idled contracts and starting them back up.
 Track other costs as well, such as expenses incurred to bring home idled employees from remote locations.

-Also record your efforts to minimize any increased costs incurred as a result of a funding lapse.
+Also record your efforts to minimize any costs incurred as a result of a funding lapse.
 For example, although you may re-deploy or furlough some idled employees, re-deploying other employees-and then deploying them back to their original workstation-may be prohibitively expensive.
-To the extent practical, the rationale for these trade offs should be documented.
-By keeping these records, your organization will be prepared to support your requests for compensation after the Government has resumed normal operations.
+To the extent practical, the rationale for these tradeoffs should be documented.
+By keeping these records, you will be prepared to support your organization's requests for compensation after the Government has resumed normal operations.